|Go to verse:|

 “camel.”
-Here, “camel” is a hyperbole, and exaggeration to make a point.
+Here, “camel” is a hyperbole, an exaggeration to make a point.
 Jesus’ illustration is not extreme given the fact that Jesus, and Orientals from that era in general, were fond of hyperbole (cp.
 Luke 6:41, a person having a “beam” in his eye).
-As the “gnat” in Matthew 23:24 is a real hyperbole, so also is the camel.
+As the “gnat” in Matthew 23:24 is a hyperbole, so also is the camel.
 For the idea of the needle’s eye being a gate, or the “camel” being a “rope,” see commentary on Luke 18:25.(top)

 |Mat 19:25||- (top)|

 “for people...for God.”
 See commentary on Mark 10:27.(top)

 “Look!”
 The Greek word is idou (#2400 ἰδού), and it is used to get our attention (see commentary on Matthew 1:20).
 Here it is not spoken with great force, but to remind Jesus of the sacrifices the apostles had made.
 In this context, the meaning is close to “Look at what we have done.
 We have left everything and followed you.”

 “…so what will we have?”
 Peter’s question is a good one, and one that all of us should be asking more.
 All of us are either like the rich man in Matt.
 19:16-22 who hold on to worldly things and lose out on heavenly things, or we are like Peter who has “left everything” and will have great reward in the kingdom.(top)